emiyake/hacktile/README.md

 ## External components

 _List all external components of the project and their versions.
 Highlight any technical issues with them and explain the use of the less obvious ones.
 For more complicated environments (i.e. complex servers), you can use an auxiliary documentation on Docs/COMPONENTS.md, pasting the link here._

-- AFNetworking - 2.5.0
-- PonyDebugger - 0.4.0
-- TQTStylesheets - ~> 0.1.0
-- iCarousel - 1.8.1

-There is a problem with iCarousel versions 1.9.0+, that don't support something we need.
-This way, we kept the version 1.8.1.

-- XCDYouTubeKit - ~> 2.4.1

-Used for playing YouTube videos.

 ## Main technical issues and debts